hiibolt/KnowledgeBase/pages/Informative Speech Outline.md

 		  A LLM is essentially a huge database of text that can predict the 'next most likely word' given an input.
 	- ## LLM inner workings
 		- ### Training
 		  So how is that database made?
+Well, first, the model is fed information.
+This can be books, articles, movie scripts, or in the case of ChatGPT, all of the above.

+		  Next the